dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

 optimal for all problem domains.
-For instance a shared, global, outermost binding may be desirable, or alternatively, a thread may want to inherit current bindings from the parent thread at creation time, giving a “fork”-type model of state inheritance.
+For instance a shared, global, outermost binding may be desirable, or alternatively, a thread may want to inherit current bindings from the parent thread at creation time, giving a "fork"-type model of state inheritance.
 These alternatives are not pursued in this module, but they might be an interesting area for future research.